Google Phone app makes switching from voice call to video easy

 If the recipient doesn’t have Meet downloaded, you’ll get a prompt to invite the person to Meet so you can start a video chat.

-Android Police’s tipster says this was on Phone app version 124.0.608164421-publicbeta, but they also see the feature on Phone app version 125.0.613053162-publicbeta-pixel2023.
+Android Police’s tipster says this was on Phone app ‘version 124.0.608164421-publicbeta,’ but they also see the feature on Phone app ‘version 125.0.613053162-publicbeta-pixel2023.’

 This seems to be a server-side update that will be rolling out to more devices on the public beta of the Phone app and will eventually likely make it to all users.